 The College also occupies several off-campus properties in Ewing Township.
-The Ewing Township Police Department monitors and responds to emergencies and criminal activity at these locations and shares all pertinent information with the Office of Campus Police Services whenever appropriate.
-Copies of the College's Uniform Crime Reports are provided monthly to the Ewing Township Police Department.
+The Ewing Township Police Department monitors and responds to emergencies and criminal activity at these locations and shares pertinent information with the Office of Campus Police Services whenever appropriate.
+Copies of the College's Uniform Crime Reports are provided monthly to the Ewing Township Police Department at 609.882.1313.